-[Projection]: Including Transverse Mercator, UTM, Lambert conformal conic 1SP, Lambert conformal conic 2SP, and etc. which is listed as below.
-If the required projection is not found in the predefined projection list, please contact Tersus technical support.
+[Projection]: Including Transverse Mercator, UTM, Lambert conformal conic 1SP, Lambert conformal conic 2SP, and etc. When a receiver is connected with Nuwa, click the icon to round the current longitude as the central meridian.
+The projection is listed as below, if the required projection is not found in the predefined projection list, please contact Tersus technical support.